MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Generate-Azure-Resource-Manager-Template-File.md

 My idea is, having multiple different options for ParameterFiles the ParameterObject could be used as the base class and concrete implementations could inherit it's properties.

 The `ParameterFileGenerator` is created based on a given template.
-It exposes the builder method `CreateParameterFile` that creates a parameter file json string based on the specification passed.
+It exposes the builder method `GenerateParameterFile` that creates a parameter file json string based on the specification passed.
 In this implementation you can specify to create a file with _mandatory_ parameters only or all parameters.

 Mandatory parameters are defined as parameters that don't implement the `defaultValues` property.